 The term monochrome, in fact, covers two types of wares.
 The first is porcelain with a coloured glaze fired at high temperatures together with the body; examples are the “sacrificial red”, “sacrificial blue” and the various celadons.

-The former are “monochrome glazes” while the latter may be called “monochrome enamels”
+The former is “monochrome glazes” while the latter may be called “monochrome enamels”

 The general glass of high-fired wares known as “celadons” with a surface glaze of grey to olive-green and bluish-green, thin or thick, clear or somewhat opaque, has an ancestry as early as the Shang period in Chinese history.